AscendingPassage.com HOME PAGE.

 is no road at present to this temple, which stands just over the

-bank of the river, but it is probable that some change has
+bank of the river.
+It must be that some change has

 taken place in the course of the stream, and that there may have